FrontendFrank/scyvent/README.md

 # scyvent
-**scyvent** is a full-featured event- and scoretracker for the Scythe boardgame.
+**scyvent** aims to be a full-featured event- and scoretracker for the Scythe boardgame.

 At its core is a complete standardized deterministic action and event tracking notation for Scythe. scyvent includes an interpreter, [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)